CourtHive/tods-competition-factory/documentation/docs/apis/tournament-engine-api.md

 :::note
 Multiple tournamentRecords can be loaded into `competitionEngine`.

-`tournamentEngine` can be pointed to different tournamentRecords in state.
+`tournamentEngine` can be pointed to different tournamentRecords in the shared state.

 ```js
 tournamentEngine.setTournamentId(tournamentId);